drsarahchen/drsarahchen/README.md

 💖 About Me
 👋 Hi there!
-I’m Tiffany Haycraft, a passionate student diving into the world of knowledge through Harvard University’s distance learning program.
+I’m Sarah Chen, a passionate lecturer diving into the world of knowledge through Harvard University’s distance learning program.
 My journey is all about blending flexibility with top-tier education—think of it as my personal recipe for growth!
 I thrive on self-motivation, time management, and adaptability, skills that light up my path in this fast-paced world.
 At Harvard, I’m tackling a vibrant curriculum that sparks critical thinking and collaboration—all from the comfort of my own space.
 Outside of studies, I’m a coding enthusiast, a data explorer, and a volunteer at heart!
 "Dream big, work hard, and sprinkle a little pink magic!"

 🎓 Education

-Harvard University🌟 Enrolled in the Distance Learning Program🌟 Focused on critical analysis, research, and virtual teamwork
+Harvard University🌟 Enrolled in the Distance Learning Program🌟 Virtual Learning Program Focused on critical analysis, research, and virtual teamwork

 🌟 Skills